 Resilience: The Fear of What Comes NextOct 19, 2022

-Today, on Resilience, we explore what happened when Japanese Americans were told they were free citizens once again.
+What happened when Japanese Americans were told they were free citizens once again?
 Given only a train ticket and twenty-five dollars, the incarcerated did not know what awaited them once they left.
 Would they be able to return to their West Coast homes and communities?
 Or perhaps it would be easier to make a fresh start in a new city.
 But who would give them jobs?
 Were there people willing to help an entire population of people who had been, for so long, vilified by their neighbors, the media, and the government?
 Kimi Cunningham Grant joins us again to read from Silver Like Dust.

 Links to Full Episode: